dyaso/blanca/README.md

-Unstarted attempt at writing a procedural Rust macro for generating geometric algebra implementations given a specified metric and choice of basis blades and their storage order.
+Unstarted attempt at writing a procedural Rust macro for generating geometric algebra implementations given a specified metric and choice of basis blades and their storage pattern.

 'Procedural' means it's a program that runs inside the compiler at compile time and can do arbitrary processing (as opposed to 'declarative' macros which are more limited, like C preprocessor ones).
 They come in three kinds: